Safeguarding Next Generation Multiple Access Using Physical Layer Security Techniques: A Tutorial: Information-Theoretic Security for NOMA

 \textbf{Multi-Relay Cooperation:} By extending single-relay cooperation to multi-relay cooperation, additional multi-path gain can be exploited to benefit secrecy.
 In general, there are three ways to improve the secrecy capacity via multi-relay cooperation: 1) {\it Distributed beamforming:} The secrecy capacity can be maximized by optimizing the distributed beamformers at the relays.
 As illustrated in Fig.~\ref{fig:relay_cooperation}(b), the forward signals of the relays can be designed to superimpose constructively at the legitimate users and/or null out at the eavesdropper, which increases the secrecy capacity \cite{Huiming_TSP2012,MultiRelay1}.
 2) {\it Coordinate relaying and jamming:} Relays can also serve as jammers to inject AN to cover the confidential signal transmissions.
 In particular, the relays can be divided into two sets, i.e., relay set and jammer set.
 The nodes in the relay set perform distributed beamforming to enhance the legitimate signal reception quality while the nodes in the jammer set use cooperative jamming to impede the capability of the eavesdropper \cite{WangChao_TWC2015,CaoYang_TCOM2019,LiDongdong_TVT2021}, shown in Fig.~\ref{fig:relay_cooperation}(c).
-Such coordinate transmission requires high synchronization and central optimization among the relays, resulting in high complexity in implementation.
-As a low-complexity alternative, joint relay and jammer selection can be employed, where only the best relay in the relay set and the best jammer in the jammer set are opportunistically selected to optimize the security \cite{Hui_SPL2015,Yu_CL2019,JointRJ1,JointRJ3}.
-3) {\it Multi-hop relaying:} As depicted in Fig.~\ref{fig:relay_cooperation}(d), by jointly assigning the available relays and choosing the best one for signal forwarding in each hop, the secrecy degrees of freedom are improved significantly \cite{MultiHop1,MultiHop2,MultiHop3,MultiHop4}.
+Such coordinate transmission requires global CSI, high synchronization (i.e., precise AN coordination), and central optimization among the relays, resulting in high complexity in implementation.
+As a low-complexity alternative, the relays can transmit independent AN in an uncoordinated way.
+The independent AN is received by both users and the eavesdropper, and thus, it is important to optimize the AN power for striking a balance between impeding the capability of the eavesdropper and affecting the reception quality of the legitimate users.
+Another low-complexity approach is joint relay and jammer selection, where only the best relay in the relay set and the best jammer in the jammer set are opportunistically selected to optimize the security \cite{Hui_SPL2015,Yu_CL2019,JointRJ1,JointRJ3}.
+3) {\it Multi-hop relaying:} As depicted in Fig.~\ref{fig:relay_cooperation}(d), by jointly assigning the available relays and choosing the best one for signal forwarding in each hop, the secrecy degrees of freedom are improved significantly \cite{MultiHop1,MultiHop2,MultiHop3,MultiHop4,Chen_Multihop2021}.